nulltable/reviews-connor/README.md

  ##### Response

- If successful, this method deletes an objec in the reviews array at a the given id.
+ If successful, this method deletes an object in the reviews array at a the given id.